 Figure 2.
 Witch.
-Spatial distribution of the Icelandic fishery by fishing area since 2000 according to logbooks.
+Spatial distribution of the Icelandic fishery by fishing area from 2000-2017.
 All gears combined.

 Mynd 2.
-Langlúra. Útbreiðsla veiða á íslensku veiðisvæði frá árinu 2000 samkvæmt afladagbókum. Öll veiðarfæri samanlagt.
+Langlúra. Útbreiðsla veiða á íslensku veiðisvæði árin 2000-2017. Öll veiðarfæri samanlagt.

 Of the combined catch in demersal seine and Nephrops trawl, about 85-90% was caught at 101-200 m depth in most years (Figure 3).
 In 2011-2016, that proportion had declined to about 60% while the proportion of the catch taken at 51-100 m depth increased.
-This was solely due to increase in demersal seine effort at that depth range.
+This was solely due to increase in demersal seine at that depth range.
 Most of the catch in demersal seine was taken at 101-150 m, but at 151-200 m depth in Nephrops trawl.

-Witch on Icelandic fishing grounds is mainly caught in demersal seine and Nephrops trawl, or approximately 95% of all reported landings (Figure 4, Table 1).
+Witch in Icelandic fishing grounds is mainly caught in demersal seine and Nephrops trawl, or approximately 95% of all reported landings (Figure 4, Table 1).
 This proportion has been a relatively stable throughout the years.
-During the last nine years, however, the proportion of witch landed by seiners has decreased and reported landings from Nephrops trawlers and other trawlers has increased.
-Since 2000, 37-83 vessels have landed over 1000 kg of witch annually (Table 1).
+During the last 8 years, however, the proportion of landed witch caught by seiners has decreased and reported landings from Nephrops trawlers and other trawlers has increased.
+Since 2000, 37-83 vessels have landed over 1000 kg of witch annually, with a decrease in number of vessels over the last 5 years (Table 1).